Piper Rose Mann is a composer and singer based in Los Angeles, California.

 She also frequently creates custom arrangements for high school and college a cappella groups nationwide.

-Outside of music, Piper fundraises for Beyond Type 1 on behalf of Type 1 Diabetics, and recently completed a research study on how musical training affects auditory processing.
+Outside of music, Piper fundraises for Beyond Type 1 on behalf of Type 1 Diabetics, and recently completed a classics study abroad program in Athens, Greece.

-She is currently studying music composition and technology at Northwestern University with Jessie Montgomery, and has previously studied under Dr. Jay Alan Yim, Ania Vu, Chris Mercer, Andrew Norman, and Sarah Gibson.
+She is currently studying music composition and technology at Northwestern University with Alex Mincek, and has previously studied under Jessie Montgomery, Dr. Jay Alan Yim, Ania Vu, Chris Mercer, Andrew Norman, and Sarah Gibson.

-She is also the Music Director of Extreme Measures A Cappella, co-lead singer in the band “Neptune,” and is producing a new album with Talia Pearl.
+She is also the Music Director of Extreme Measures A Cappella and co-lead singer in the band “Neptune.”

 In her spare time, she’s an avid Lego-builder, baker, traveler, and shoe collector.